 This program is designed primarily for biology majors to expose them to field work in the biological sciences.
 The program will utilize Costa Rica as a base for the field portion of the course.
 Students will have the opportunity to work with researchers on various projects concerning tropical rain forest ecology, conservation, and sustainable agriculture.
 In addition, students will travel to various sites around the country encompassing the typical ecological zones of Costa Rica, including additional field work opportunities, excursions into the rainforests, as well as lectures from experts.
 The trip will be supplemented by pre-trip lectures and exams, as well as student projects to be completed upon returning from Costa Rica.
-Prerequisite(s): BIOL 1107 with a grade of C or higher, and BIOL 1107L with a grade of C or higher, BIOL 1108 with a grade of C or higher.
+Prerequisite(s): BIOL 1107 with a grade of C or higher, and BIOL 1107L with a grade of C or higher, BIOL 1108 with a grade of C or higher and BIOL 1108L with a grade of C or higher.